Reed Relays and

 Rotating the magnet or reed switch, normal to their axes, reverses magnetic polarity resulting in two closures per revolution.
 When these axes are parallel, the switch closes.
 When the axes are perpendicular, the switch opens.
 Although the poles reverse, they still induce the opposite poles that close the reed switch.
 This is because a reed switch is an omni-polar device.

-Reed Switch with magnet rotating near it
+Actuating a Reed Switch with magnet rotating

 Magnet rotating near reed switch